twilio/twilio-oai/README.md

 ## Contributing

-Because this description is used across Twilio's whole API development experience, this repository is automatically kept up to date with the description used to validate Twilio API requests.
+Because this description is used across Twilio's whole API development experience, these documents are automatically kept up to date with the description used to validate Twilio API requests.